 NOTE: Dates are subject to change.
 Do not purchase airfare until dates are confirmed.

 Our main target is sophomore and junior undergraduate students enrolled in home institutions with university-level agreements with Tohoku University.
-However, we also accept senior students who qualify as follows:

 How to Apply

 Students studying at Tohoku University's partner universities can contact their exchange program coordinator about an application and selection process of IPLA.